 User Support Services (USS) provides technical support and training to UFS users in order to nurture a collaborative, community-based network of users and developers.

 User support services include:

-- easy access to a code repository maintained under version control software
+- easy access to UFS code repositories maintained in GitHub

 - thorough documentation